DANS-KNAW/dd-dans-sword2-examples/docs/migrating-from-easy.md

 #### Supported licenses **(VaaS)**

 The Vault as a Service only requires a license to be specified.
-It does not have a list of supported licenses.
+It does not have a list of supported licenses, so any license URI is accepted.

 ### New element `ddm:datesOfCollection` (optional)

 The `ddm:dcmiMetadata` section of DDM supports a new element `ddm:datesOfCollection` that allows you to specify the start and end dates for the date of collection.
 This will then be mapped to the Dataverse Citation Metadata field "Date of Collection" which is a structured field with Start and End subfields.

 In `ddm:datesOfCollection` the start and end dates must be entered in the element text, separated by a slash.
 The dates must be formatted as YYYY-MM-DD